 In your site, you are likely to have verticals (categories) to cater to different audience segments or different interests of your audience.
 There’s a simple way to predict what campaigns would likely perform better.

 The traffic to a particular category varies a lot and it depends on your distribution.
 But the CTA depends on your audience.
-Assuming the ads are personalized to the users, CTR is the single-most-important factor determining the effectiveness of a campaign.
+Assuming the ads are personalized to the users, CTR is the single most important factor determining the effectiveness of a campaign.

 So, you should start measuring the CTR for each vertical.
 There’s a very good chance for you to find some verticals with higher CTR than the others.
 If you haven’t done anything specific to increase the CTR on those specific categories, then the verticals naturally have better CTR.

 And, there’ll also be a difference in impressions because of the difference in traffic/page views.
-Some verticals tend to perform well in terms of CTR and some in terms of viewability, some in terms of viewability, etc.
+Some verticals tend to perform well in terms of CTR and some in terms of viewability, some in terms of impressions, etc.

 So, create a table:

 Now, when there’s a campaign with a goal of getting clicks, try to run the campaign on the verticals with higher CTR, rather than targeting it across the site.
 You can apply the same logic to other goals as well.